gpstar81/GPStar-proton-pack/ATTENUATOR.md

 ## Bargraph

 This is a separate but critical device and should be a relatively easy connection when using the Frutto Technology packaging which has only 2 ports: 5V/GND and SDA/SCL.
 Power will be connected to the "5V" on the Arduino and a common ground (GND).
-Connect the SDA and SCL to the A4 and A5 pins, respectively.
+F0r the Arduino Nano connect the SDA and SCL to the A4 and A5 pins, respectively.
+For the ESP32 these are GPIO pins 21 and 22 for SDA and SCL, respectively.

+**Note:** For the ESP32 controller, GPIO pins 21 (SDA) and 22 (SCL) do not have internal pull-up resistors.
+In order to detect attached devices it is necessary to add a 3.8k Ω resistor between the 3.3V pin and the respective GPIO pin where the bargraph connects to the controller.

 ## Pack Connection Cable